glowingjade/obsidian-smart-composer/README.md

 We welcome all kinds of contributions to Obsidian Smart Composer, including bug reports, bug fixes, documentation improvements, and feature enhancements.

+**For major feature ideas, please create an issue first to discuss feasibility and implementation approach.**

 If you're interested in contributing, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed information on:

 - Setting up the development environment